drhenner/ror_ecommerce/README.md

 If you get the error, `Errno::ECONNREFUSED (Connection refused - connect(2)):` when you try to create a product or upload an image, you have not started Solr search.
 You need to run `rake sunspot:solr:start`, or remove Solr completely.

+Remember to run `rake sunspot:reindex` before doing your search if you already have data in the DB

 ##TODO: